bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 This is just a starting point, there are many future improvements such as:

-* Build a separate model with full knowledge, thus for full, always-connected nodes could be interesting and improve network resource allocation in comparison with current estimator.
+* Build a separate model with full knowledge, thus for full, always-connected nodes could be interesting and improve network resource allocation with respect to current estimators.
 * Tensorflow is a huge dependency, and since it contains all the feature to build and train a model, most of the feature are not needed in the prediction phase.
-In fact tensorflow lite exist which is specifically created for embedded and mobile device, [prediction test tool] and the final integration in [bdk] should use that.
+In fact tensorflow lite exists which is specifically created for embedded and mobile devices; the [prediction test tool] and the final integration in [bdk] should use it.
-* There are other fields that should be explored that could improve model predictions, such as, transaction weight, time from last block, etc. Luckily the architecture of the logger allows the recreation of the dataset from the raw logs very quickly.
+* There are other fields that should be explored that could improve model predictions, such as transaction weight, time from last block and many others.
+Luckily the architecture of the logger allows the generation of the dataset from the raw logs very quickly.
 Also some fields like `confirms_in` are so important that the model could benefit from expansion during pre-processing with technique such as [hashed feature columns].
 * Bitcoin logger could be improved by a merge command to unify raw logs files, reducing redundancy and consequently disk occupation.
 Other than CSV the dataset could be created in multiple files in [TFRecord format] to allow more parallelism during training.
 * At the moment I am training the model on a threadripper CPU, training the code on GPU or even TPU will be needed to decrease training time, especially because input data will grow and capture more mempool situations.
-* The [prediction test tool] should estimate only with p2p, without requiring a node.
+* The [prediction test tool] should estimate only using the p2p bitcoin network, without requiring a node.
 This work would be propedeutic for [bdk] integration
-* At the moment mempool buckets are multiple inputs `a*` as show in the model graph, since they are related, is it possible to merge them in one TensorArray?
+* At the moment mempool buckets are multiple inputs `a*` as show in the model graph; since they are related, is it possible to merge them in one TensorArray?
-* Why the model sometimes doesn't learn and [get stuck]?
-It may depend by a particular configuration of the weight random initialization and the first derivative being zero for relu for negative number.
-If it's the case Leaky relu should solve
+* Why the model sometimes doesn't learn and [gets stuck]?
+It may depend on a particular configuration of the weight random initialization and the first derivative being zero for relu for negative number.
+If this is the case Leaky relu should solve the problem
 * There are issues regarding dead neurons (going to 0) or neurons with big weight, weight results should be monitored for this events, and also weight decay and L2 regularization should be explored.
 * Tune hyper-parameters technique should be re-tested.
-* Predictions should be monotonic decreasing for growing `confirms_in` parameter, for obvious reason it doesn't make sense that an higher fee rate will result in a higher confirmation time.
-Since this is not enforced anywhere in the model, situation like this could happen and should not.
+* Predictions should be monotonic decreasing for growing `confirms_in` parameter; for obvious reason it doesn't make sense that an higher fee rate will result in a higher confirmation time.
+Since this is not enforced anywhere in the model, situation like this could happen and should be avoided.
 ```
 [2021-01-18T09:31:30Z INFO  estimate_ml_fee] Estimated fee to enter in 1 blocks is 47.151127 sat/vbyte
 [2021-01-18T09:31:30Z INFO  estimate_ml_fee] Estimated fee to enter in 6 blocks is 1.0932393 sat/vbyte